poseidon-framework/poseidon-framework.github.io/janno_r_package.md

 The guide below explains the main functions in the package.
 It is available in .pdf format here:

 - [🗎 Guide for the janno R package v1.0.0](https://github.com/poseidon-framework/poseidon-framework.github.io/blob/master/janno_r_package.pdf) (shown below)

+# Guide for the janno R package v1.0.0

 ## Installation